sparksp/lt-osp/content/skill/warlock-x.md

 lammie: true
 ---

 This skill will replace a lower level of the Warlock \<X> Occupational Skill.
 The character will gain the [Warlock loresheet]({{< ref "/lists/warlock-loresheet" >}}) and may buy Occupational Skill listed there up to the stated Tier.
 To gain this skill a character must fulfil the IC requirements listed on the Warlock loresheet.
-A Warlock is a type of Essence Creature.
-Loresheets for this skill are available for download and print from The Lorien Trust Website.
+A Warlock is a type of Essence Creature. _Loresheets_ for this skill are available for download and print from The Lorien Trust Website (see _Loresheets_).

 | Type                 | Tier | OSP Cost |
 | -------------------- | :--: | :------: |